byrichardpowell/CSS-Style/README.md

-# Thap CSS Style
+# A CSS Style Guide

-Thap CSS Style is a small, concise style guide for writing CSS that scales.
+This is a small, concise style guide for writing CSS that scales.
 It contains the bare essentials: The rules, the reasoning and the sources.
-The style guide takes inspiration a few sources, which it tries to credit.
+The style guide takes inspiration from a few sources, which it tries to credit.
 These sources will provide more reasoning on the rule than this document contains.

+I welcome contributions

 ## General